robin-rpr/calos/doc/clearly-run.rst

   :code:`--name=NAME`
     Assign a name to the container.
 Required when using :code:`--detach`.

-  :code:`--no-passwd`
-    By default, temporary :code:`/etc/passwd` and :code:`/etc/group` files are created according to the UID and GID maps for the container and bind-mounted into it.
-If this is specified, no such temporary files are created and the image’s files are exposed.

   :code:`--passwd`
     Bind-mount :code:`/etc/{passwd,group}` from the host into the container.